mehha/elektriliit/wp-content/plugins/custom-facebook-feed/README.txt

 = Is the content of my Custom Facebook Feed crawlable by search engines? =

 It sure is.
-Unlike other Facebook plugins which use iframes to embed your Facebook feed into your page once it's loaded, the Custom Facebook Feed uses PHP to embed your Facebook feed content directly into your page.
+Unlike other Facebook plugins which use iframes to embed your feed into your page once it's loaded, the Custom Facebook Feed uses PHP to embed your Facebook feed content directly into your page.
 This adds dynamic, search engine crawlable content to your site.

 = How do I embed the Custom Facebook Feed directly into a WordPress page template? =